earth-metabolome-initiative/emi-monorepo/web/web_common/csqlv/README.md

 The crate will generate the necessary SQL to create the tables and relationships between them based on the CSVs files found in a given directory, with minimal metadata in the CSVs themselves.
 The types and their constraints are inferred from the data in the CSVs: for instance, if all the values in a column are integers smaller than 32767, the crate will infer that the column should be of type `SMALLINT`.
 Similarly, if no value in a column is empty, the crate will infer that the column should be `NOT NULL`.
 Same thing applies to `UNIQUE` constraints: if all the values in a column are unique, the crate will infer that the column should be `UNIQUE`.

+It is possible to flag a column as the `PRIMARY KEY` by prefixing the column name with `pk::`, with TWO columns.
+If the data in the column is not unique, the crate will raise an error.

 Integer columns characterized by a sequence of continous integers starting from 1 will be inferred as `SERIAL` columns, which will automatically generate a sequence and a default value for the column.
 The crate will automatically determine and dispatch the smallest `SERIAL` type that can hold the values in the column (e.g., `SMALLSERIAL`, `SERIAL`, `BIGSERIAL`).

 The documents may also be compressed with `gzip`, in which case the crate will generate the necessary SQL to decompress them before loading them into the database.